texxasrulez/simple_secure_contact_form/README.md

 ![Alt text](/images/screenshot.png?raw=true "ScreenShot")

 This is obviously an image that has been altered since Rhona Mitra does not email me, but I did paste a Class C Private IP address over the actual IP Address used to send this test message, for privacy reasons, to accurately represent the look you should expect from stock script.
-In my testing, this script has captured actual IP Addresses every time I have received SPAM, but it still hasn't gotten Rhona Mitra to use my code and correspond with me... :-(
+In my testing, this script has captured actual IP Addresses every time I have received SPAM, but it still hasn't gotten Rhona Mitra to correspond with me... :-(

 :moneybag: **Donations** :moneybag: